mpv-player/mpv/DOCS/man/osc.rst

     Default: bottombar

     The layout for the OSC.
-Currently available are: box, slimbox, bottombar and topbar.
+Currently available are: box, slimbox, bottombar, slimbottombar, topbar and slimtopbar.
     Default pre-0.21.0 was 'box'.

 ``seekbarstyle``
     Default: bar